Zayn Malik Pleads No Contest to Charges of Harassing Gigi and Yolanda Hadid - E! Online

 In addition, the police report says Zayn was allegedly "attempting to physically engage in a fight" with John McMahon, who TMZ reports is a security guard, and purportedly told him to "get the f--k out of my f--king house copper," as well as other continuous cursing.

 The court documents obtained by E!
 News list a request for special probation/parole supervision.
 The case notes say Zayn is facing 90 days probation for each count, which adds up to 360 days, and is required to successfully complete an anger management class.

 He also must be screened for, and if approved, complete a domestic violence supervision program.
 Furthermore, he must comply with the conditions of his adult probation and parole, the court notes state, and he must have no contact with Yolanda or the security guard.
 If there are no violations and all conditions are met after six months, the judge could end the probation.

-On Oct.
-28, TMZ, citing sources with direct knowledge, reported Zayn allegedly struck Yolanda last week.
-The musician denied the allegation.

 Zayn also appeared to address the accusation in a statement posted to Twitter.